-- Reconnect the chassis battery cable at the negative battery terminal.
-See "Oil Filter Removal Preparation." - Add approved engine oil to the maximum level marked on the dipstick.
-If the engine is running a different weight of oil, be sure to top-off the engine oil with the same brand and viscosity of oil. - Start and run the engine for 5 to 10 minutes and check for any oil leaks. - Remove oil collection pan and dispose of any spillage properly. - Shut down the engine and check engine oil level and top up as necessary.
+- 1. Reconnect the chassis battery cable at the negative battery terminal.
+See "Oil Filter Removal Preparation." - Add SAE-approved CK-4/CJ-4 engine oil to the maximum level marked on the dipstick.
+If the engine is running a different weight of oil, be sure to top-off the engine oil with the same brand and viscosity of oil. - 3.
+Start and run the engine for 5 to 10 minutes and check for any oil leaks. - 4.
+Remove oil collection pan and dispose of any spillage properly. - Shut down the engine, check the oil level and top up as necessary.
 See "Engine Oil Level."